cncgen/ehealth/README.md

 sudo pip install pyqtgraph
 ```
-* To develop the GUI you myust to install qt4-Designer
+* To develop the GUI you must to install qt4-Designer

 ```
 #!shell